Search results for

 While Azahar has now taken the crown as the best Citra fork, there’s one more Nintendo 3DS emulator that’s worth checking out.
 We’ll be honest here, it’s still early in development and things are still rough around the edges.
 Some games have graphical errors and others don’t load at all.
 We also found audio issues on a number of titles.

 Still, if the other two above aren’t doing it for you, Panda3DS is your best option.
-It’s still in active development so hopefully some of the rough edges are smoothed out over time.
+Development is much slower than Azahar’s, but hopefully, some of the rough edges will be smoothed out over time.
+Until then, I recommend sticking to RetroArch and Azahar for the best compatibility.

 Follow